papayapeter/gpt-2-training/README.md

 # gpt-2-training

+note: this is an obsolete branch including features that are not needed in the current process.

 for dataset parsing, dataset preperation & finetuning gpt-2 to generate conversations about ai, cybernetics, control and ghosts

 ## global resources